 Three hours lecture/discussion per week America is a country of many cultures, and each of these has brought legacies of its roots to the American stage.
 In this course we will read plays written by Native Americans, Hispanic Americans, Asian Americans, African Americans and others.
-We will also stage miniproductions of one or more of those plays, productions with elements of cultural dance and music included.
+We will also stage mini-productions of one or more of those plays.
 Same as TH 333